gaozhihan/gaozhihan.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Zhihan Gao is currently pursuing a PhD in Computer Science and Engineering at The Hong Kong University of Science and Technology, advised by Professor Dit-Yan Yeung.
-He holds a Bachelor of Science degree in Physics from Peking University.
+Zhihan Gao is currently pursuing a PhD in Computer Science and Engineering at [The Hong Kong University of Science and Technology](https://hkust.edu.hk/), advised by [Prof. Dit-Yan Yeung](https://sites.google.com/view/dyyeung/).
+He holds a Bachelor of Science degree in Physics from [Peking University](https://www.pku.edu.cn/).
 {style="text-align: justify;"}